Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 In addition to 270 education hours, you also need to spend six hours learning about your ethical and professional responsibilities as a substance use disorder counselor.
 These six hours should cover:

-- Idaho and federal laws pertaining to substance use disorder treatment.
+- Idaho and federal laws about substance use disorder treatment.

 - Client welfare.